- Staff Directory

-Myers is in her third year with the program, her second as the assistant coach after a season as the graduate assistant.
+Myers is in her fourth year with the program, her third as the assistant coach after a season as the graduate assistant.

 She played college basketball at Nova Southeastern, where she team captain and was a two-year starter with a career-best 20-point game against Valdosta State and led the team in three-point shooting for the season at 34.4 percent.
 She made the Sunshine State Conference Commissioner's Honor Roll.

 Prior to NSU, Myers played in one game at Florida Gulf Coast.
 She spent two seasons at Kansas City Kansas Community College where she was twice honorable mention All-Conference and team MVP in 2006.
 She also played in two state finals at Depew High School, where she was All-Region and All-Conference.